hlab1/scRNAseqWithCICT/README.md

    4.1.
 Unless separately stated in writing by the copyright holder, the Covered Work is provided under this License on an "as is" basis, without warranties or conditions of any kind, either express or implied including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.

    4.2.
 You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License.

+5. **Commercial Licensing**

+   5.1.
+This License allows for use of the Covered Work for non-commercial purposes only.
+If you wish to use the Work for a commercial purpose, please contact the copyright holders to arrange for a separate commercial license.